This website uses cookies to help improve your user experience

 Tests were run on AWS T2 micro instances.
 The cluster of Zuul — Eureka — Config Server — Data Service was the most load-consuming, reaching up to 80% of CPU load, with the majority taken by the in-house crafted Data Service element.

 To conclude, using microservices can be an effective and reasonable way to scale and optimize product development while achieving good performance.
-Their flexible and scalable structure allows to extend basic data receiving and storage functionality with additional components like data analytics tool.
+Their flexible and scalable structure allows to extend basic data receiving and storage functionality with additional components like data analytics tools.

 With Kafka and Kafka Streams, the data analytics tool can easily analyze any sort of user activity data.
 In our case, the microservice-based system enabled us to define each user’s channel preferences and calculate the channel load.
 Due to Kafka’s capability of collecting any kind of user-generated data, the solution is flexible, and the reports can be configured and tailored to specific business needs.